Skip to navigation Skip to content

 Care Receiver at Risk Referral received via WLM (Zone Layer)

-The referral will state the following: 'Social Work assessment required as part of a review being undertaken by the Customer Critical Response Team (CCRT).
-Contact must be made with CCRT PSO (log in info) before actioning referral'.
+The referral will state the following: 'Social Work assessment required as part of a review being undertaken by the Customer Response Team (CRT).
+Contact must be made with CRT PSO (log in info) before actioning referral'.

-Hold the referral until a final outcome is sent to CCRT.
+Hold the referral until a final outcome is sent to CRT.

 Care receiver at risk referrals are often sent with little or no notes to protect the informant’s identity or if the allegations are sensitive in nature.
 The social worker must contact the referring Program Support Officer (PSO) before undertaking the assessment to gain full details of the referral reason.